influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/production_installation/data_node_installation.md

 A healthy cluster requires that every meta and data node can communicate with every other meta and data node.

-## Step 2: Set up, configure, and start the data services
+### Step 2: Set up, configure, and start the data services

 Perform the following steps on each data server.

-### I. Download and install the data service
+### Download and install the data service

 #### Ubuntu & Debian (64-bit)